 Masturbation can be really helpful.
 If you can’t tell or don’t know where your erogenous zones are… then you can’t voice that and explain it to your partner.

-And healthy strokes serve as a workout for your private parts.
-For women, masturbation can strengthen muscle tone in the pelvic area, lowering the chance of accidental urine leakage (laughing and peeing, anyone?), according to Planned Parenthood.
+Healthy strokes serve as a workout for your private parts.
+Masturbation can even strengthen muscle tone in the pelvic and anal regions, according to Planned Parenthood.

-Throwing a party for one even helps relieve menstrual cramps.
-“It causes contractions of the uterus, which seems counterintuitive, but it’s an analgesic in a sense,” Millheiser says. "[It releases] chemicals that act as pain relievers."
-In men, masturbation has also been associated with a reduced risk of prostate cancer.
+Throwing a party for one may even help relieve menstrual cramps.
+“It causes contractions of the uterus, which seems counterintuitive, but it’s an analgesic in a sense,” Millheiser says.